“The only way to do great work is to love what you do.” – Steve Jobs

 Jessica earned her Bachelor of Arts from the City College of New York, and a Master of Public Administration from Metropolitan College of New York.
-Her background includes Nonprofit and Customer Support and she is a skilled community builder.
-When someone needs a helping hand, she's always willing to collaborate and lend her support.
+Her background includes nonprofit, customer support, and event planning.
+When someone needs a helping hand, she is always willing to collaborate and lend her support.

 Born and raised in Queens, she demonstrates one of the population's best characteristics within the borough: she enjoys outgoing conversations with anyone and everyone.
 She loves learning about different cultures, exploring hidden secrets of New York, and has a major sweet tooth.